The Boy and the Heron: Theatrical

 On December 13, 2022, Toho declared that The Boy and the Heron would be released theatrically in Japan on July 14, 2023.
 The film was released in Japan without any traditional marketing campaign, with no trailers or promotional stills of the film released before its premiere with the exception of a single poster.
+The cast and crew also remained undisclosed.
 This decision came from Suzuki, who preferred to avoid traditional marketing methods due to concerns about revealing too much of the film's content.
 Suzuki believed that moviegoers preferred a more enigmatic cinema experience.
-The cast and crew were kept largely undisclosed until the release date.
-After the preview screening held in late February 2023, where strict confidentiality measures were in place, a message from Miyazaki was read out following the end credits, saying, "Perhaps you didn't understand it.
+After the preview screening held in late February 2023, a message from Miyazaki was read out following the end credits, saying, "Perhaps you didn't understand it.
 I myself don't understand it."
-On June 29, 2023, at the opening of the Friday Road Show and Ghibli Exhibition Tokyo 2023, Suzuki stated that Miyazaki had expressed concern about the film's limited publicity.
-Suzuki affirmed his own confidence in the production and believed it is best for the film.
-It is the first Studio Ghibli and Miyazaki film to have a simultaneous release on IMAX, as well as other formats like Dolby Atmos, Dolby Cinema, and DTS:X.
+Suzuki stated that Miyazaki had expressed concern about the film's limited publicity, but affirmed his own confidence in the production and believed it best for the film.
+It was the first Studio Ghibli and Miyazaki film to have a simultaneous release on IMAX, as well as other formats like Dolby Atmos, Dolby Cinema, and DTS:X.

 The film was pre-sold overseas with no concrete release date.
 Goodfellas, formerly known as Wild Bunch International, served as the sales agent for the film's distribution.
-Upon the film's release in Japan, the North American rights were acquired by distributor GKIDS, making it the widest film release in the company's 15-year history.
-Internationally titled The Boy and the Heron, it was screened in special previews on November 22 ahead of its theatrical United States release on December 8, 2023.
+The North American rights were acquired by distributor GKIDS, making it the widest film release in the company's 15-year history.
 The first photos from the film were published in the theater pamphlets distributed by Ghibli on August 11.
-The film had its international premiere at the 2023 Toronto International Film Festival as its opening film on September 7, becoming the first animated film in history to open the festival and the festival's "strongest opening night film in decades".
+It was screened in special previews on November 22 ahead of its theatrical United States release on December 8, 2023.
+The film had its international premiere at the 2023 Toronto International Film Festival on September 7, becoming the first animated film to open the festival.
 The film was also shown at the 71st San Sebastián International Film Festival, the 2023 New York Film Festival, the 56th Sitges Film Festival and the 42nd Vancouver International Film Festival.
 (Note: Multiple references:)